Axway/amplify-central/content/en/docs/manage_marketplace/consumer_experience/consumer_organization.md

 A consumer organization allows you to define users and teams.
 A user can have multiple roles assigned, and can be a member of multiple teams.

 The user that registered with a consumer organization will become the **Administrator** of the organization.
-The administrator can manage the user roles, under the condition that there must always be a user that has the Administrator role assigned.
+The Administrator can manage the user roles, under the condition that there must always be a user that has the Administrator role assigned.

 The Administrator has all the roles on the default team.